5l1v3r1/trollware-builder/README.md

 # Final Notes 📝
-Releasing source code when fully developed (very soon? maybe? kinda?).
+Releasing source code when fully developed (very soon? maybe?).
 Please support this project by starring this repository!